massoncheg/forgejo-docs/admin/storage.md

 PATH = /mystorage
 ```

-would change the default for storing attachments to
+will change the default for storing attachments to
 `/mystorage/attachments`.
 It is also possible to change these settings
-for each subsystem in a `[XXXX]` section.
-For instance setting:
+for each subsystem in their dedicated section.
+For instance:

 ```
 [storage]